 Proposals will aim at the development of new demonstration projects connecting CO2 sources with potential storage sites.
-Proposals are expected to include a sound assessment of their environmental challenges and risks and feasibility studies focusing on the possible synergies between related projects.
+Proposals shall include a sound assessment of their environmental challenges and risks and feasibility studies focusing on the possible synergies between related projects.
+Proposals are expected to bring technologies that have reached at least TRL 6 to TRL 7 - 8. (see part G of the General Annexes).

 CCUS is an integrated chain of technologies, comprising capture, transportation and/or use and geological storage of CO2.
 The next step in the application of CCUS is the development and deployment of CO2 transport and storage demo projects which show the practical feasibility of the required technologies.
 This is important to achieve greater efficiency in the transportation of CO2, notably collecting the emissions from hubs and clusters of industrial facilities and transporting the collective CO2 in shared open-access transportation infrastructure to a storage location.
 Under this approach, costs, risks and necessary support mechanisms can be better evaluated across the CCS value chain, as industrial installations, gas infrastructure companies and storage providers and operators will have clearly defined roles and responsibilities for delivering their tasks and will be compensated for collecting, transport and storage services.
-The benefits of the shared approach to the transport and storage infrastructure are expected to be evaluated with regard to economies of scale and possibly driving down unit costs for the CCUS value chain.
+The benefits of the shared approach to the transport and storage infrastructure shall be evaluated with regard to economies of scale and possibly driving down unit costs for the CCUS value chain.
 The proposal should address possible barriers for deployment of technical or regulatory nature.